News May 16, 2019

 Q7:

-Do you have a worker representative or a joint health and safety committee?
+Do you have a worker representative or a joint Health & Safety committee?

 You answered: [207]

-Did you know that if your organization has a joint health and safety committee, you are required to conduct an annual evaluation?
-Use this tool to assess how your committee could be more effective. [/if 207]
+Also, did you know that an evaluation of the joint health & safety committee is required annually?
+Use this evaluation tool to assess how your committee could be more effective.

 Q8:

-Do you hold regular meetings where health and safety matters are discussed?
+Do you hold regular meetings where Health & Safety matters are discussed?

 You answered: [213]